Tanikai/messeji/messeji.typ

   /// Timestamp format every time a message contains a `date` value. -> str
   timestamp-format: "[year]-[month]-[day] [hour]:[minute]",

   /// Image dictionary.
+Can be generated with `get-image-names`.
+Key is
-Key is filename, value is loaded image. -> dictionary
+  /// filename, value is loaded image. -> dictionary
   images: (:),

   /// Theme dictionary.
-If value is not set, the default value is used. -> dictionary
+If value is not set, the default value is used. ->
+  /// dictionary
   theme: (:),
 ) = {
   if chat-data.len() == 0 {